 Submission without a Hearing.
-The Parent may elect to waive a hearing and to submit any documents without appearing at the time and place designated for the hearing.
+The parent may elect to waive a hearing and to submit any documents without appearing at the time and place designated for the hearing.
 Submission of a case without a hearing does not relieve the parties from supplying all documents supporting their claims or defenses.
 Affidavits and stipulations may be used to supplement other documentary evidence in the record.

 Location.
-The Informal Hearing shall be held in the EEC's Central Office, or a location designated by the EEC.
-If the Parent has a disability or is otherwise unable to appear at the Central Office, the Parent may request that the hearing be held at an EEC regional office more conveniently located to the Parent, subject to approval by the EEC.
+The Informal Hearing shall be held in EEC's Central Office, or a location designated by EEC.
+The parent may request that the Informal Hearing be held at an EEC regional office more conveniently located to the parent or be scheduled via telephone or via a virtual, video enabled platform.

 Hearing Record.
-The EEC Hearing Officer shall ensure that a record is made of the hearing.
+EEC’s Hearing Officer shall ensure that a record is made of the hearing.
 All documents and other evidence offered and accepted shall become part of the record.
-The record shall also include the Request for Review, the Request for Informal Hearing and the decision by the EEC Review Officer.
+The record shall also include the request for review, the request for Informal Hearing and the decision by EEC’s Review Officer.

 Burden of Proof.
 The EEC Hearing Officer's decision shall be supported by substantial evidence presented at the hearing.

 Reasons for Dismissal.
-The EEC Hearing Officer may dismiss a request for an informal hearing if a Parent:
+EEC’s Hearing Officer may dismiss a request for an informal hearing if a Parent:

 fails to appear at the informal hearing, in accordance with 801 CMR 1.02: Informal/Fair Hearing Rules;

-fails to prosecute his or her claim, in accordance with 801 CMR 1.02: Informal/Fair Hearing Rules; or
+fails to prosecute their claim, in accordance with 801 CMR 1.02: Informal/Fair Hearing Rules; or

 withdraws the request for Informal Hearing in writing or on the record at the hearing.

 Decisions.
-Within 60 Days of conducting the Informal Hearing, or as promptly as administratively feasiblesubsidized carethe , the EEC Hearing Officer shall issue a written decision in accordance with M.G.L. c.
-30A, § 11(8).
+If the denial was issued at reauthorization, or if child care financial assistance was terminated, EEC’s Hearing Officer shall issue the written decision in accordance with M.G.L. c.
+30A, § 11(8) within 60 days of conducting the Informal Hearing or as soon as administratively feasible.
+If the denial was issued at an initial authorization, EEC’s Hearing Officer shall issue a written decision in accordance with M.G.L. c.
+30A, § 11(8) within 60 days of conducting the Informal Hearing.

 Judicial Review and Finality of Decision.
-The decision of the EEC Hearing Officer following an Informal Hearing shall be the final agency decision for purposes of judicial review under M.G.L. c.
+The decision of EEC’s Hearing Officer following an Informal Hearing shall be the final agency decision for purposes of judicial review under M.G.L. c.
 30A.

 Further Appeal and Stay of Decision.
-Following the Informal Hearing, the decision of the EEC Hearing Officer shall be implemented in accordance with the timelines set forth in the EEC Hearing Officer's decision unless the Parent:
+Following the Informal Hearing, the decision of EEC’s Hearing Officer shall be implemented in accordance with the timelines set forth in the EEC Hearing Officer's decision unless the parent:

 timely appeals the decision to superior court pursuant to M.G.L. c.
 30A;

-submits a written request for a stay of the decision to the EEC General Counsel; and
+submits a written request for a stay of the decision to EEC’s General Counsel; and

 the General Counsel grants the request for a stay.